u-siri-ous/various-acsai/Project paper.md

 ### Reservation

 1. **reservation_number**: INTEGER, uniquely stores the reservation number for a customer
-2. date_reservation: DATE, date in which the reservation was requested
+2. date_reservation: DATE, date in which the reservation was requested.
+The decision was to limit dates from year 2020 to year 2023.
 3. <u>customer_id</u>: INTEGER, foreign key $\rightarrow$ CUSTOMER.user_id
 4. type_reservation: VARCHAR(50), the type of reservation requested, between:
 	* Standard